Hawksmoor Guildhall

 Dinner by Heston | Knightsbridge

 Let’s face it, a two Michelin starred restaurant inspired by the history of British gastronomy and owned by one of the world most renowned chefs is going to do a great steak.
-Here they serve Hereford beef (rib-eye, fillet or bone-in rib for two to share) with triple cooked chips and mushroom ketchup.
+Here they serve Hereford beef (rib-eye, fillet or bone-in rib for two to share), dry-aged for three weeks and grilled over charcoal embers, then plated up with triple cooked chips and mushroom ketchup.
+Just like the Victorians would have done.

 Details: 66 Knightsbridge, SW1X 7LA | Book here